labStudioAsInc/vm/README.md

     *   Enter the address and port from the logs.
     *   Use the username you provided and the password you set in the `USER_PASSWORD` secret.

+**Step 3: Using Google Drive Persistence (Windows Server 2025 only)**

+Once connected to your Windows RDP session, you'll find three shortcuts on the desktop:

+- **"Backup to Google Drive.bat"** - Manually create a backup of your current session
+- **"Restore from Google Drive.bat"** - Manually restore data from your latest backup
+- **"Check Backup Status.bat"** - View information about your current backup

+These shortcuts provide manual control over the backup system, in addition to the automatic backups that occur every 30 minutes and at session end.

 ## <a name="workflow-inputs"></a>Workflow Inputs

 When running a workflow, you can customize the VM setup using the following inputs: